Strong interactions in air showers: Summary

-We have studied \DEWSB~in the setting of ultra-high--energy cosmic rays.
-We have considered the possibility that ultra-high--energy cosmic rays offer the required energy to find direct signs for dynamic symmetry breaking and that some of the inconclusively explained features of the ultra-high--energy cosmic ray spectrum might have a natural explanation in such an extension of the standard model.
+We have studied \DEWSB~in the setting of ultrahigh-energy cosmic rays.
+We have considered the possibility that ultrahigh-energy cosmic rays offer the required energy to find direct signs for such a mechanism.

-First of all this necessitates evaluating the contribution to ultra-high--energy cosmic ray events from within the standard model, which is dominated by quantum chromodynamics.
-The decisive question is whether quantum chromodynamics already explains the entire cross section deduced from the observation of ultra-high--energy cosmic rays, e.g., in air showers, or not.
-There are still considerable uncertainties in the extrapolation of the cross section due to quantum chromodynamics, where we were able to measure it reliably, i.e., in collider experiments.
-In this context, it would be of utmost importance to obtain data from proton-nucleus collisions at the Large Hadron Collider (LHC).
-This system would come closest to the situation expected in air showers and would reduce the uncertainties from having to extrapolate the part of the cross section stemming from quantum chromodynamics considerably.
+First of all this necessitates evaluating the contribution from within the standard model to ultrahigh-energy cosmic ray events.
+This contribution is dominated by quantum chromodynamics.
+In QCD, BFKL evolution and subsequent saturation leads to the formation of dense gluonic systems.
+The decisive question is whether quantum chromodynamics already explains the entire cross section deduced from the observation of ultrahigh-energy cosmic rays, e.g., in air showers, or not.
+There are still considerable uncertainties in the extrapolation of the cross section due to quantum chromodynamics, where we were able to measure it reliably, i.e.~in collider experiments.

-Furthermore, extensions of the standard model that break the electroweak symmetry dynamically introduce new strongly interacting sectors into our description of the world, which---if they involve additional gauge interactions, and these are the ones, we have concentrated on in this paper---at increasing centre-of-mass energies should share the feature of a rapidly growing cross section with quantum chromodynamics.
+Extensions of the standard model that break the electroweak symmetry dynamically introduce new strongly interacting sectors into our description of the world, which---if they involve additional gauge interactions, and these are the ones, we have concentrated on in this paper---at increasing centre-of-mass energies should share the feature of a rapidly growing cross section with quantum chromodynamics.
 As a consequence, better knowledge from better data about the cross section of quantum chromodynamics will allow us to better judge on the extensions of the standard model.

 In fact, there are two scenarios.
-Either, based on further studies and measurements, it becomes clear that quantum chromodynamics does explain the entire cosmic-ray--air cross section in which case we can use this information to rule out extensions that would have further modified said cross section, or it turns out that the cross section cannot be explained by quantum chromodynamics alone which implies that extra contributions are needed, which could be supplied by additional gauge interactions like the ones present in \DEWSB.
+Either, based on further studies and measurements, it becomes clear that quantum chromodynamics does explain the entire cosmic-ray--air cross section to a given accuracy in which case we can use this information to rule out extensions that would have further modified said cross section to this accuracy, or it turns out that the cross section cannot be explained by quantum chromodynamics alone, which implies that extra contributions are needed, which could be supplied by additional gauge interactions like the ones present in \DEWSB.